taituo/talktomegoose/README.md

 4. **License-free payload**: ship ideas and assets under CC0 so the squadron can reuse them freely.

 ### Codex Stack Signal
 - Primary model: `gpt-codex` (or the latest Codex-compatible release on your platform).
+See `docs/operations/codex-requirements.md` for account prerequisites and quota warnings.
 - Interface: Codex CLI inside tmux panes bootstrapped by `scripts/start_tmux_codex.sh`.
 - Source control: Git with per-persona author identities and mission-branch workflows.
-- Coordination: Structured Markdown logs, ADRs, and the Astro doc site.
+- Coordination: Structured Markdown logs, ADRs, the mission inbox, and the Astro doc site.

 ## Quickstart
 ```bash